wulcato/ExeBin/README.md

 2. Choose output format (Base64 / Hex / Raw Bytes)
 3. Copy to clipboard or save as file

+> **Note:** Large files may take a moment to convert.
+A progress bar will appear - please wait until the process completes.

 ### Node.js CLI

 ```bash